awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

    1. For **Type**, choose **SSH \(22\)**\.

-   1. For **Source**, type the other CIDR block in the [Inbound SSH IP Address Ranges for AWS Cloud9](ip-ranges.md) list that matches the AWS Region for this VPC\.
+   1. For **Source**, type the other CIDR block in the [Inbound SSH IP address ranges for AWS Cloud9](ip-ranges.md) list that matches the AWS Region for this VPC\.

    1. At minimum, you must also allow incoming traffic from all IP addresses using TCP over ports 32768\-61000 for Amazon Linux and Ubuntu Server instance types\. \(For background, and for port ranges for other Amazon EC2 instance types, see [Ephemeral Ports](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ACLs.html#VPC_ACLs_Ephemeral_Ports) in the *Amazon VPC User Guide*\)\.
 To do this, choose **Add another rule**\.